-The approval of the Nasdaq Proposal requires the affirmative vote of a majority of the votes cast by holders of KWAC Class A Common Stock and KWAC Class B Common Stock present in person or represented by proxy and entitled to vote at the Special Meeting, voting as a single class.
-Failure to vote by proxy or to vote in person (including virtually) at the Special Meeting will have no effect on the outcome of the vote on the Nasdaq Proposal.
-However, for purposes of this proposal, the Nasdaq considers an abstention vote as a "vote cast", and therefore, an abstention will have the same effect as a vote "AGAINST" this proposal.
+The approval of the NYSE American Proposal requires the affirmative vote of a majority of the votes cast by holders of KWAC Class A Common Stock and KWAC Class B Common Stock present in person or represented by proxy and entitled to vote at the Special Meeting, voting as a single class.
+Failure to vote by proxy or to vote in person (including virtually) at the Special Meeting will have no effect on the outcome of the vote on the NYSE American Proposal.
+However, for purposes of this proposal, the NYSE American considers an abstention vote as a "vote cast", and therefore, an abstention will have the same effect as a vote "AGAINST" this proposal.

-The adoption of the Nasdaq Proposal is dependent upon approval of the Conditions Precedent Proposals.
-Therefore, if either the Business Combination Proposal or the Organizational Document Proposal is not approved, the Nasdaq Proposal will have no effect, even if approved by the KWAC Stockholders.
+The NYSE American Proposal is conditioned on the approval of the Business Combination Proposal, and the Organizational Document Proposal.
+Therefore, if the Business Combination Proposal and the Organizational Document Proposal are not approved, the NYSE American Proposal will have no effect, even if approved by the KWAC Stockholders.

-The Sponsor has agreed to vote any shares of KWAC Common Stock owned by the Sponsor in favor of the Nasdaq Proposal.
-As of the record date, the Sponsor owns approximately 82% of the issued and outstanding shares of KWAC Common Stock.
+The Sponsor has agreed to vote any shares of KWAC Common Stock owned by the Sponsor in favor of the NYSE American Proposal.
+As of the record date, the Sponsor owns 66.3% of our issued and outstanding shares of KWAC Common Stock.

-THE KWAC BOARD UNANIMOUSLY RECOMMENDS THAT OUR STOCKHOLDERS VOTE "FOR" THE APPROVAL OF THE NASDAQ PROPOSAL
+THE KWAC BOARD UNANIMOUSLY RECOMMENDS THAT OUR STOCKHOLDERS VOTE "FOR" THE APPROVAL OF THE NYSE AMERICAN PROPOSAL